Submission Form Tips & FAQs

 - For more detailed information about communicating information to members of the university community, read pages 87-91 of University Regulations (PDF).

-- Descriptions should include appropriate punctuation.
+Descriptions should include appropriate punctuation.
 Excessive exclamation points will be removed.
-Do not capitalize words.
-Acronyms are acceptable on second reference.
+Do not capitalize every letter in a word unless appropriate.
+Acronyms are acceptable.

-- An online PDF of a flyer or poster containing additional information.
-Avoid linking to Word or Excel documents.
+3. An online PDF of a flyer or poster containing additional information.
+Avoid linking to Word or Excel documents due to load time